-While not each class of centipedes have precisely one hundred feet, there are many fascinating foot-related actualities inside this family.
+While not every class of centipede has precisely one hundred feet, there are many fascinating foot-related actualities inside this family.
 Centipedes are best known for the cause of their name, which interprets from Latin as, ‘hundred foot.’
 Numbers may fluctuate somewhere in the range of 20 sets to more than 300 arrangements of legs (that is an incredible 600 feet for those checking).
 These legs shift long; the short legs are at the front of the body and the longest at the back.

 Centipedes are predators that live in wetlands.
 These nocturnal creatures hunt insects and spiders at night.
 They are quite similar to the millipedes, the difference being that they have only one pair of legs per body segment, while millipedes have two pairs of legs per body segment.
 They are rarely seen inside houses, except for the house centipede that can breed in vacant spaces and cellars.
 The house centipede is recognized for its extremely long legs.